2018 New Zealand Photography Tour

 On our last day we return to Queenstown and get ready for departure.
 Bid your new friends and fellow photographers goodbye and reminisce about an awesome workshop.

-Note: all times and dates in this itinerary are given for New Zealand in October, which will be GMT+12, putting it 20 hours ahead of Los Angeles.
+Note: all times and dates in this itinerary are given for New Zealand in April, which will be GMT+12.
 When making flight bookings, please make sure the date you arrive in Queenstown coincides with our itinerary.
 Sea to Summit reserves the right to revise this itinerary at any time.
 For detailed trip information please contact us.

 Note: dates and weather may change.
-October is mid spring in NZ and marks the beginning of New Zealand’s transition into summer.
+April and May are mid fall in NZ and marks the beginning of New Zealand’s transition into winter.
 Days will be mild and nights may be chilly.
 Kiwis often claim their country can experience all four seasons in a single day, so participants on this workshop should be ready for a variety of conditions from rain and snow to warm sun.
-Average temperatures in Queenstown in October range between 35°F lows and 65°F highs (2°C – 18°C).
+Average temperatures in Queenstown in May range between 35°F lows and 65°F highs (2°C – 18°C).
 Temperatures throughout the South Island will be relatively similar, with perhaps +/- 10°F (+/- 5°C) differences.

 - $400 discount if you register with a friend or if you are a returning client